Skip to main content

 Custom HTTP requestsYesYes

-Which is better for specific use cases?
+Which is better for AI automation?

-Complex multi-step workflows with branching logic
+Complex workflows with branching logic

 AI-integrated automations